verrazzano/docs/content/en/docs/setup/customizing/istio.md

 draft: false
 ---

+Verrazzano uses Istio to provide application ingress as well as to facilitate mTLS cluster communication.
 You can customize Verrazzano Istio component using settings in the Verrazzano custom resource.

 The following table describes the fields in the Verrazzano custom resource pertaining to the [Istio component]({{< relref "/docs/reference/API/Verrazzano/Verrazzano.md#istio-component" >}}).